publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch50/schI/m__us_usc_t42_s4014.md

  __Fees__

 [Pub.
 L. 108–7, div.
-K, title III][/us/pl/108/7], Feb.
+K, title III][/us/pl/108/7/dK/tIII], Feb.
 20, 2003, [117 Stat.
 517][/us/stat/117/517], provided in part:

 > “That beginning in fiscal year 2003 and thereafter, fees authorized in [42 U.S.C.
 4014(a)(1)(B)(iii)][/us/usc/t42/s4014/a/1/B/iii] shall be collected only if provided in advance in appropriations acts.”

  __Study of Economic Effects of Charging Actuarially Based Premium Rates for Pre-FIRM Structures__

     [Pub.
-L. 103–325, title V, § 578][/us/pl/103/325/s578], Sept.
+L. 103–325, title V][/us/pl/103/325/tV], § 578, Sept.
 23, 1994, [108 Stat.
 2284][/us/stat/108/2284], required the Director of the Federal Emergency Management Agency to conduct a study of the economic effects that would result from increasing premium rates for flood insurance coverage for pre-FIRM structures and submit a report to Congress no later than 12 months after Sept.
 23, 1994.

  __Sea Level Rise Study__

     [Pub.
-L. 101–137, § 5][/us/pl/101/137/s5], Nov.
+L. 101–137][/us/pl/101/137], § 5, Nov.
 3, 1989, [103 Stat.
 825][/us/stat/103/825], directed Director of Federal Emergency Management Agency to conduct a study to determine the impact of relative sea level rise on the flood insurance rate maps, such study also to project the economic losses associated with estimated sea level rise and aggregate such data for the United States as a whole and by region, with Director to report results of study to Congress not later than one year after Nov.
 3, 1989.

 ----------